CodingMayus/CodingMayus/README.md

 - 🌱 My current interests lie broadly in computer science.
 I'm excited for the future prospects of the BLOCKCHAIN, and creating Software Applications worth remembering.
 - 👀 Check out all my projects here.
-- ⛰️ Current-goal: Becoming less reliant on AI to create things.
+- ⛰️ Current-goal: Becoming less reliant on AI to create things and catching up.
 - ⚡ My hobbies are higher-level mathematics, competitive programming, running, and going to the gym.
 - 📫 Learn more about me: https://matthewyu.tech